Former AVG executives beef up cyber security investment fund

 "The fund is in the portfolio-building phase," he said in a telephone interview.
 "We are looking at opportunities systematically across all those geographies.
 Over the next couple of months you will see more activity."

+Research firm CB Insights data showed a record year for the number of deals in cyber security in 2016.
+At the same time, security spending is rising and should rise almost 8 percent to $90 billion in 2017 before topping $113 billion by 2020, according to information technology research company Gartner.

-Editing by Michael Kahn and Louise Heavens
+Editing by Michael Kah, Louise Heavens and Jane Merriman